Did Carole Middleton Just Spill The Beans For The Royal Christening Of Prince Louis?

 — Daily Mail U.K. (@DailyMailUK) June 3, 2018

-But Carole Middleton says that a lavish christening isn’t just for a prince or princess, it could be for everyone, says Daily Mail.
-She thinks that the average budget should be around $3k for things like napkins and decorative items.
-Grandma Carole even shares suggestions for what type of music should be played, and she says that just playing some classical CDs won’t do for such a special day.
+But Carole Middleton says that a lavish christening isn’t just for a prince or princess, it could be for everyone, according to Daily Mail.
+She thinks that the average budget should be around $3,000 for things like napkins and decorative items.
+As for music, Grandma Carole says that just playing some classical CDs won’t do for such a special day.
 Middleton suggests a harp player or classical trio.

 But Hello!
 Magazine thinks that the grandma to three little royals might have spilled the beans for the upcoming christening of little Prince Louis.
 The little Cambridges have a Peter Rabbit-themed nursery in their home, so Beatrix Potter might have been a not so subtle hint for a theme.